pitosalas/course/content/incubator/product_brief.md

 ---
-title: Product Backgrounder
+title: Product Brief
 order: 5
 section: incubator
 ---
-Each product/service is required to complete a project backrounder and get instructors approval at the start of the first frame.
+Each product/service is required to complete a project brief and get instructors approval at the start of the first frame.
 This is to help assure consistency, good preparation, and a reasonable choice of product.

-##### Checklist Sections
+##### Required Sections
 * A Tweet length (140 chars) summary of your project (product or service)
 * On a scale of 1(low)-10(high) how personally excited are you about this?
 * The three team members